markgahagan1/markgahagan1/README.md

 - 👀 I’m interested in financial trading using systems developed in Python.
 - 🌱 I’m currently learning Python.
 I am a complete novice.
 I learned Commodore BASIC at school, but that was in the very early 80s!
 - 💞️ I’m looking to collaborate on anything to do with trading and automated systems.
 - 📫 How to reach me ...
+Here

 <!---
 markgahagan1/markgahagan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.